dlu112/ga_drone_course_solver/README.md

 # Drone Course Challenge Completed (David Lu)

 This is an implementation of Genetic Algorithm used to solve the UAV course challenge.
 This program was compiled and tested using Visual Studio on Windows.
 Included are the source and header files only.
-Running the built shearwater_challenge executable with the filename of a text file formatted the same way as the provided sample input.txt files as am inline parameter will read in the input data and output the results to terminal.
+Running the built course_solver executable with the filename of a text file formatted the same way as the provided sample input.txt files as am inline parameter will read in the input data and output the results to terminal.
 No error checking is included for the input file data.

 Example execution: ./course_solver.exe input_file.txt